MicrosoftDocs/Advertising-docs/Advertising/shopping-content/manage-stores.md

 curl -X POST -H "AuthenticationToken: <access token goes here>" -H "DeveloperToken: <developer token goes here>" -H "Content-Type: application/json" --data "{\"storeName\": \"Contoso Sports\",\"storeUrl\": \"https://contoso.com\",\"notificationEmail\": [\"someone@example.com\"]}"  https://content.api.ads.microsoft.com/v9.1/bmc/stores
 ```

-If the request succeeds, the body of the response is the [Store](store-resource.md#store) object.
+If the request succeeds, the body of the response contains a [Store](store-resource.md#store) object.
 The object contains the fields that you specified in the request plus all optional fields that provide default values.
 The `merchantId` field contains the new store's ID and the `storeStatus` field indicates whether the store is approved.
-If the status is Disapproved, the [StoreStatus](store-resource.md#storestatus) object includes the `message` field which indicates why the store wasn't approved.

 ```json
 {